Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 Having used both of them lately, here is my opinion on the main differences.

 I'm not trying to convince anyone which one is better here, but more to describe how comfortable I was while learning & using them.
-When it's about making stuff, just choose your preferred tool.
+When it's about making stuff, just choose your preferred tool <small>(if you have the choice of course)</small>.

 **`[TL;DR]`** Vue feels more _webby_ and React more _tecky_ <small>(If that means something 🙃)</small>
 And coming from a web-developer background, I feel using Vue is more natural for me.